apache/zookeeper/zookeeper-docs/src/main/resources/markdown/javaExample.md

 The code first checks the error codes for znode existence, fatal errors, and recoverable errors.
-If the file (or znode) exists, it gets the data from the znode, and then invoke the exists() callback of Executor if the state has changed.
+If the file (or znode) exists, it gets the data from the znode, and then invokes the exists() callback of Executor if the state has changed.
 Note, it doesn't have to do any Exception processing for the getData call because it has watches pending for anything that could cause an error: if the node is deleted before it calls `ZooKeeper.getData()`, the watch event set by